Set Current Location

 Expert Chef Tomoko Kato brings the aromas and natural flavors of East Asia to New York in the form of Cha-an, an elegant Japanese tea room in the East Village.They say good tea tastes better when enjoyed in good company, and Cha-an is a perfect place to spend an afternoon with friends over the choicest of teas and Japanese snacks.
 The decor has been kept very minimal and traditional, with bamboos and low lights to create an atmosphere of tranquility.
 Kato has thoughtfully created a good selection of desserts and savories that pair perfectly with the teas like Adam & Eve.

 Located on a quiet stretch of 13th Street, but still close to Union Square, Everyman Espresso is one of the best coffeemakers in the city.
 Espresso, as suggested by the biz name, is the way to go for those looking for a caffeine fix.
 Other coffee delights include the standards like Macchiatos and Cappuccinos.
 A slim selection of baked goods are available in this minimally decorated space.
-It's rather Spartan all-around, but the friendly staff can make up for it.

 Located in Alphabet City New York, Ninth Street Espresso is the perfect place to stop for some refreshing coffee before starting your hectic day.
 Take in the aroma and flavor of a beverage brewed to perfection, and ask for some snacks or pastries to go along with it.
 And if you need a stress buster after work, make sure to visit the place.
 Call for further details.